telefonicaid/fiware-orion/test/acceptance/behave/README.md

 ## Notification listener

-the notification listener is executed automatically (a HTTP server as a daemon) in local IP where test are executed.
+The notification listener is executed automatically (a HTTP server as a daemon) in local IP where test are executed.
 If you wish use the local IP in the url to notification, put in `notification_http_url` field the `replace_host` value, ex:
     `http://replace_host:1234/notify` -->  it string is replaced internally by the local IP (used to notifications).